idle-binary/principles-of-web-accessibility/README.md

 ## Structure first

 A poorly structured interface can technically pass WCAG.
 A well-structured and intuitive interface can have multiple discrete WCAG errors.
-Chances are, the latter is more accessible to most.
+Chances are, the latter is the more accessible interface to most.
 Automated accessibility tools are only really good at locating discrete errors.
-While these may be helpful diagnostically, but you will need to take a holistic view.
+While these may be helpful diagnostically, you will need to take a holistic view.
 What will confuse or overwhelm people?
 Where will people get tripped up?
 Don’t waste time ticking off individual success criteria when the underlying structure needs rethinking.

 ## Use your words